Optimal design for linear models via gradient flow: Introduction

-Another line of research aims to enhance computational efficiency while relaxing the optimality condition.
+Another line of research aims to enhance computational efficiency by relaxing the optimality condition.
 In this regard, sampling and sketching techniques are crucial, especially in works that adopt the perspective of numerical linear algebra.
-Such methods include fast subset selection \cite{AB13}, importance and volume sampling \cite{DCMW19,DMMW12,NST22}, and random projections \cite{SAI17,CLNW20,CJ21}.
-Effectiveness of these techniques follows from concentration inequalities, which produce non-asymptotic accuracy and confidence bounds.

-Greedy approaches such as active learning and adaptive sampling have also been applied to OED; see~\cite{CGJ96,SU07,KMGG08,JM21,ALSW21,LBM24} and references therein.
+A comprehensive introduction to these flexible randomized methods can be found in the reviews \cite{mahoney2011randomized,Martinsson_Tropp_2020,hellmuth2026dataselectioninterfacepdebased}.